tomgp/d3-londoncarto/README.md

 # d3-londoncarto

+NOTE: this is no longer supported.
+Please consider the <a href="https://www.github.com/aftertheflood/londonsquared">London Squared</a> D3 plugin for your London cartogram needs .

+---

 YOUR DESCRIPTION HERE.
 Replace all instances of `londoncarto` in this file with the name of your new plugin.

 ## Installing